(Last Updated December 20, 2021)

 Senator John Cornyn, the Republican Senator from Texas, introduced an amendment (p.
 55) that excluded Chinese produced EVs from the tax credit.
 In a rare move of bipartisanship, this amendment was passed unanimously.

-The enhanced $2,500-added tax credit is not a retroactive tax credit and will not apply to Tesla cars bought in 2021.
+The additional credits are not a retroactive tax credit and will not apply to Tesla cars bought in 2021.
 However, the standard $7,500 tax credit is retroactive for any Tesla car bought after May 24, 2021 and before January 1, 2022.
-To summarize:

 Tesla cars bought after May 24, 2021 would be retroactively eligible for a $7,500 tax credit on 2021 tax returns.

 Tesla cars bought after December 31, 2021 would be eligible for: In the House version, an $8,000 tax credit (excluding the Model 3 Performance, S, and X), but in the Senate version, a $10,000 tax credit (excluding the Model 3 Performance, S, and X) on 2022 tax returns.

 1. With the 200,000 vehicle cap removed, Tesla cars sold after May 24, 2021 would be eligible for a $7,500 credit.

 This is the standard credit of $7,500.
 Any of the enhanced credits for cars assembled in the United States and/or assembled by union labor would not take effect until 2022.